4 Steps to Modeling and Roadmapping from SharePoint

 That’s right.
 Keep using them.
 You can continue to work in SharePoint’s familiar and collaborative environment.
 Whether you have lists of applications, projects, portfolios, services or standards, keep using them.

 There’s no need to transform or edit your SharePoint data – no “swivel-chair integration”.
-The ABACUS plugin will extract it directly from the lists you already have.
+ABACUS sync will extract data directly from the lists you already have.

 Step 2 – Mapping

-Setting up the ABACUS Portfolio Manager SharePoint plugin is straightforward and involves a one-time mapping of ABACUS’ portfolios and their properties to your SharePoint lists and their fields.
-We can cover it quickly in a few minutes in a demonstration for you.
+Setting up the ABACUS SharePoint plugin is straightforward and involves a one-time mapping of ABACUS’ portfolios and their properties to your SharePoint lists and their fields.

 The ABACUS Enterprise Architecture toolset is built on a graph database so the tool’s repository will adapt to match details of your SharePoint lists; ensuring seamless synchronization.